OutSystems/docs-support/src/licensing/detach-11.md

 If you choose to re-implement these services using external tools you can later remove this dependency manually.

+Since the Service Center console will no longer be available, managing timers has to be done directly in the database.
+To better understand how the Scheduler runs timers and what information is available, please consult this documentation: [Timers](https://success.outsystems.com/documentation/11/reference/outsystems_language/processes/timer/)

 ### Understand how OutSystems structures the code

 When you deploy an application module using 1-Click Publish operation, the OutSystems Compiler generates a standard .NET application.
 This is what's provided when you detach an application and download the source code.